 So, what does that mean?
 For a while, things are going to get a little blurry.
 The photo above provides a terrific example of what I mean.
 Check out the way the koi seem to blur into the water.
 It’s difficult to determine where the fishes end and the water begins.

 Confusion can be a big problem during a Mercury retrograde, especially when the planet stations.
-I believe that state of affairs will be acerbated during this cycle because mental confusion and the sign of Pisces go together like ADD and Adderall.
+I believe that state of affairs will be acerbated during this cycle because mental confusion and the sign of Pisces go together like ADHD and Adderall.
 On the bright side, imagination and creativity are highlighted.
 People are more sensitive to their feelings while Mercury transits Pisces, and more likely to express those feelings through artistic endeavors.

 The big problem for a lot of people during this transit will reveal itself as a desire to escape.
 Without a vacation planned, or some other respite from the cloudy cosmic weather, escape may be sought through a bottle of wine or a whole box of edibles.
 I recommend whatever works for you, but beware of overdoing it for the next couple of months.
 Today’s vacation into the dark recesses of your own mind can be the reason for tomorrow’s trip to an addictions counselor, especially in late March when Mercury’s station occurs within a degree of Pisces’ ruling planet, Neptune.